Where smart software meets expert accounting.

 Professional Profile

-As a UK entrepreneur running a limited company, keeping on top of your tax deadlines is crucial.
-Missing one isn’t just stressful - it can result in penalties and unwanted attention from HMRC.
-One of the key dates you need to know is the due date for your company tax return (also known as the CT600).
+As a UK entrepreneur with a Limited company, staying on top of tax deadlines is essential.
+Missing one doesn’t just create unnecessary stress—it can also lead to penalties and unwelcome attention from HMRC.
+One of the most important dates to keep in mind is the filing deadline for your company tax return (the CT600).

 What is a company tax return?